What Is Delta-8-THC?

 Delta-8 THC is not very different from its precursor – delta-9.
 They have the same molecular formula; the only difference is in the structure.
 Both have a double bond, hence the delta prefix.
 However, the delta-8’s double bond occurs on the 8th carbon, while delta-9’s appears on the 9th carbon atom.

 Like its infamous sibling, delta-8-THC is psychoactive.
 However, users report that its high is only half as strong as the one caused by delta-9; it doesn’t induce confusion, anxiety, paranoia, and other unpleasant effects associated with marijuana.

-If anecdotal reports and early studies are anything to go by, delta-8 may have the potential to alleviate some of the conditions that delta-9 is used for with manageable side effects.
-However, more research on its benefits is still required so we can fully understand its impact.
+If anecdotal reports and early studies are anything to go by, delta-8 may have the same potential as delta-9, but with manageable side effects.
+However, we need more research so we can fully understand its impact.

 How Delta-8-THC Is Extracted